Driven Magnon-Photon System as a Tunable Quantum Heat Rectifier: Thermodynamic analysis

-We further analyze the heat current with more emphasis on its tunability with the driving amplitude $\Omega_d$, detuning $\Delta$, and the temperatures of the heat reservoir.
-Without loss of generality, we focus on the forward-bias magnon heat current in our analysis.
-That is, $\mathcal{J}_m\equiv\mathcal{J}_m^f$, unless otherwise stated.
-In Fig.~\ref{fig:2}(a), we show the plot of the forward bias magnon heat current against the temperature of the magnon heat bath in the absence of the magnon driving, $\Omega_d\!=\!0$, for different values of detuning, $\Delta$.
-The heat current increases linearly with increasing temperature and detuning $\Delta$.
-However, when the magnon mode is driven, $\Omega\neq 0$, the heat current is reversed in the region $T_m \equiv T < 1 $, as shown in Fig.~\ref{fig:2}(b).
-This is an example how the presence of sufficiently strong drive can flip the sign of the current, as it follows directly from Eqs. (\ref{heatcurrentmag}) and (\ref{heatcurrentphoton}).
-Moreover, increasing the detuning linearly improves the magnitude of the heat current, except for the temperature range $T_m\leq 1$, where the behavior is more complicated.
-Fig. \ref{fig:2} (c) shows that the forward bias heat current is inversely related to the corresponding reverse bias case.
-We further observe that by increasing the magnon-photon hybridization strength from weak to strong for non-zero magnon driving, the heat current increases, as shown in Fig.~\ref{fig:2}(d).
-In summary, Fig.~\ref{fig:2} shows that; (i) The magnitude of the heat current $\mathcal{J}_{m}$ depends on the parameters of the hybrid system $(\Delta\ \text{and}~ g_{mc})$, but more strongly on the driving strength of the microwave field which may alter its direction or magnitude.
+In summary, Fig.~\ref{fig:2} shows that (i) The magnitude of the heat current $\mathcal{J}_{m}$ depends on the parameters of the hybrid system $(\Delta\ \text{and}~ g_{mc})$, but more strongly on the driving strength of the microwave field which may alter its direction or magnitude.
 In the absence of magnon mode driving, the direction of heat current only changes with the interchange of heat bath temperatures (this can be confirmed from the analytical expressions in Eqs. \eqref{heatcurrentmag} and \eqref{heatcurrentphoton}). (ii) For forward bias, in the absence of driving $\Omega_d\!=\!0$, the steady-state heat current $\mathcal{J}_{m}^f$ is positive, that is, the heat current flows from the magnon mode to the photon mode irrespective of the parameters of the system (although the presence of the drive alters the magnitude and captures regimes below zero).
 In the reverse bias case, the heat current $\mathcal{J}_m^r$ is negative and in the opposite direction. (iii) For very weak magnon-photon coupling $g\!\simeq\!0.005\gamma$, the negative magnitude of the heat current $\mathcal{J}_{m}$ begins to dominate. (iv) In the presence of the magnon mode driving, the heat current is still sustained even when the mode hybridization strength tends to vanish, $g_{mc}\!\simeq\!0$.
-Fig.~\ref{fig:4}(a) show that high-temperature bias and strong magnon-photon hybridization are associated with enhanced heat current.
-In Fig. \ref{fig:4}(b), we see that the relatively strong drive can suppress the heat current.
-The detunings for which this suppression is most effective are functions of the system parameters, in particular the magnon-photon coupling strength, as seen in Fig.~\ref{fig:4}(c).
-The capability of magnon mode drive to reverse the direction of flow of the heat current is further demonstrated in Fig.~\ref{fig:4}(c) in a range of coupling strengths.
-Once again, this demonstrates that the drive can be used as a knob to tune the amplitude and direction of the heat current.
+Fig.~\ref{fig:4}(a) shows that high-temperature bias and strong magnon-photon hybridization are associated with enhanced heat current.
+In Fig. \ref{fig:4}(b), we see that the relatively strong drive can induce the heat current.
+The detunings for which this is most effective are functions of the system parameters, in particular the magnon-photon coupling strength, as seen in Fig.~\ref{fig:4}(b).
+Fig.~\ref{fig:4}(c) shows that the magnon heat current increases with $g_{mc}/\gamma$ (range of coupling strengths) and can be further tuned by variations in driving, $\Omega_d$ within the parameter regime considered.
+We note that the heat current is especially sensitive to the drive amplitude for moderate coupling strengths $0.1\gamma<g_{mc}<0.3\gamma$, where appropriate selection of the drive amplitude allows one to tune the amplitude and direction of the heat current.